rock-solid/wordpress-mobile-pack/readme.txt

 * Fixed bug - category redirect for Premium themes
 * Fixed bug - cleaning up transient when disconnecting the API key
 * Fixed bug - navigating between categories with special chars (ex.
 French accents)
+* Patch 21/04/2015 - Fixed bug, featured images were not displaying properly for the first 10 articles from the carousel

 = 2.1.1 =
 * Integrated with [Related Posts by Zemanta](https://wordpress.org/plugins/related-posts-by-zemanta/) and [Editorial Assistant by Zemanta](https://wordpress.org/plugins/zemanta/)